dgaydukov/cert-aws/sa/files/sa.md

 * IPsec VPN (used by Site-to-Site vpn) - operates on network layer and encrypt data sent between hosts identified by IP AWS VPN consists of 3 services:
 * AWS Client VPN - connect users to aws vpc or on-premises network
-* AWS Site-to-Site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc Redundant site-to-site vpn - create 2 customer gateways (with 2 separate devices in on-premise) and 2 vpn to single virtual private gateway.
+* AWS site-to-site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc.
+Each site-to-site vpn using 2 vpn tunnels which you can use simultaneously for HA.
+Redundant site-to-site vpn - create 2 customer gateways (with 2 separate devices in on-premise) and 2 site-to-site vpn to single VPG.
 * CloudHub - allows multiple sites (that all connected to your vpc) to communicate with each other (they already can communicate with vpc using site-to-site vpn).
 To establish it you must:
     * use single VPG and multiple customer gateway for each site and assign unique BGP ASN (Autonomous System Number) for each
     * each site should have non-overlapping IP range (VPG acts as hub and re-advertise these ranges to other sites, so they communicate with each other)